-Gascony, a descent made on that province by invitation of some factious lords, without effect, iii.
-198.
+Gascony, a descent made on that province by invitation of some factious

-Gaston de Foix, nephew to Lewis XII. of France, his character, iii.
-423.

-Is killed in a victory he gained over the Spanish and papal armies, ib.
+Gasson de Foix, nephew to Lewis XII. of France, his character, iii.
+423, Is killed in a victory he gained over the Spanish and papal armies, ib.

-Gavaston, Piers, his character, ii.
+Gavaston, P.ers, his character, il.
 328. His ascendency over prince Edward, ib.
 Is banished by Edward I. 329.
 Is recalled by Edward II. ib.
 His preferments, ib.
-His vanity, ib.; and contempt of the English, ib.
-Is left guardian of the realm, on the king's journey to France, 330.
-A consederacy formed against him by Thomas earl of Lancaster, ib.
+His vanity, ib; and contempt of the English, ib.
+Is lest guardian of the realm, on the king's journey to France, 330.
+A confederacy formed against him by Thomas carl of Lancaster, ib.
 His banishment demanded by Lancaster in parliament, ib.
 Returns, 332.
 Banished again by the council of ordainers, 334.
 Is recalled by the king, ib.
-Is taken prisoner by Pembroke at Scarborough, 236.
-Is feized by the earl of Warwic, and beheaded in Warwic castle, ib.
+Is taken prisoner by Pembroke at Scarborough, 336.
+Is feized by the earl of Warwic, and beheaded in Warwic-cattle, ib.